nekogd/react-utility-hooks/README.md

 Easily inspect if component is hovered.

 ```
-@returns hoverRef {any} - a ref that we need to attach\
+@return hoverRef {any} - a ref that we need to attach\
-@returns isHovered {boolean} - whether or not element is hovered
+@return isHovered {boolean} - whether or not element is hovered
 ```

 ### Example usage